foundersandcoders/coursebook/src/workshops/git-workflow/index.md

    <figcaption>How the heading should look</figcaption>
 </figure>

-You decide that one of you **(Programmer 1) will resolve issue number 1** while the other person **(Programmer 2) will resolve issue number 2**.
+**Programmer 1 will fix the first problem** and **Programmer 2 will fix the second**.
 When you begin working on your weekly projects, you will always be pairing.
-So programmer 1 represents "pair 1" and programmer 2 represents "pair 2".
-So from this point on you both need to work on separate computers.
+So Programmer 1 represents "pair 1" and Programmer 2 represents "pair 2".
+From this point on you both need to work on separate computers.

 **Note: Only one line in the `index.html` file needs to be modified.**